Andricus quercuscalifornicus: Adaptive value of gall induction

 Andricus quercuscalifornicus is an example of an ecosystem engineer because of its ability to induce gall growth.
 Several evolutionary hypotheses have been proposed to explain the adaptive nature of plant galls.
 Many of the benefits of induced galls include nutrition, a refuge from natural enemies, and a consistent environment with controlled abiotic factors.
 Each of these ecological functions can be described as the "nutrition hypothesis", "enemy-avoidance hypothesis", and "microenvironment hypothesis" respectively.
 According to recent findings, experimental manipulation of abiotic factors (i.e., relative ambient humidity) indicated that A. quercuscalifornicus larvae modify the internal environments of galls, thereby, supporting the microenvironment hypothesis.
-Galls have hygrothermal inertia to slow down the rates of abiotic conditions, providing a buffer against desiccation; most apparent in immature galls.
+Galls have hygrothermal inertia to slow down the rates of change of abiotic conditions, providing a buffer against desiccation; most apparent in immature galls.
 Furthermore, support for the microenvironment hypothesis does not supersede both the natural enemies and nutrition hypotheses.
 The large galls produced by A. quercuscalifornicus may aid in the protection against other parasitoids however, this can also led to increase predation from avian species.
 The moist conditions created in the internal microclimate of galls can also led to increased chance of fungal infection.